Inedo/inedo-docs/ProGet/administration/retention-rules.md

 ## Creating Retention Rules {#creating data-title="Creating Retention Rules"}

-  Retention rules are configured on a feed-by-feed basis by going to the Manage Feed page, and describing the packages you want to delete.
+  Retention rules are configured on a feed-by-feed basis by going to the Manage Feed page and navigating to the Storage & retention tab, and describing the packages you want to delete.

 A rule is comprised of the following options, based on the feed type.
 When a rule has multiple options selected, only packages that meet ALL of the selected criteria are evaluated for action.
 See [matching examples](#matching) for more information.